 Arguably the only good movie M. Night Shyamalan ever made, The Sixth Sense is a modern-day horror classic, with one of the most infamous twists in movie history.
 When little Cole is troubled by paranormal visions, psychologist Malcolm Crowe is called in to help.
 If you haven’t seen this movie yet (where have you been?), make sure you watch it again after the twist is revealed, to discover all of the great clues you probably missed upon your first viewing.

 14. The Shining (1980)

-Considered by many to be the greatest horror movie ever made, Stanley Kubrick’s The Shining can teach us all a very important lesson: if your husband is offered a job as winter caretaker at a giant hotel which is completely shuttered in the off-season, DON’T let him accept.
-The hotel might be filled with ghosts, just like The Overlook, and all this paranormal activity might just drive your husband into a homicidal rage, as it did Jack.
+Considered by many to be the greatest horror movie ever made, Stanley Kubrick’s The Shining can teach us all an important lesson: If your husband is offered a job as winter caretaker at a giant hotel which is completely shuttered in the off-season, DON’T let him accept.
+The hotel might be filled with ghosts, just like The Overlook, and all this paranormal activity might just drive your husband into a homicidal rage, as it did with Jack.

 Featured still from "I Am a Ghost" via Ersatz Film